opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

 Field | Field type | Description
 :--- | :--- | :---
-server_open | Integer | The number of open inbound TCP connections OpenSearch nodes use for internal communication. total_outbound_connections | Integer | The total number of outbound transport connections that this node has opened since its start. rx_count | Integer | The total number of RX (receive) packets the node received during internal communication. rx_size_in_bytes | Integer | The total size of RX packets the node received during internal communication, in bytes. tx_count | Integer | The total number of TX (transmit) packets the node sent during internal communication.
+server_open | Integer | The number of open inbound TCP connections that OpenSearch nodes use for internal communication. total_outbound_connections | Integer | The total number of outbound transport connections that the node has opened since it started. rx_count | Integer | The total number of RX (receive) packets the node received during internal communication. rx_size_in_bytes | Integer | The total size of RX packets the node received during internal communication, in bytes. tx_count | Integer | The total number of TX (transmit) packets the node sent during internal communication.